radio free campus

-Kaia Kater Sets history in motion
+Kaia Kater Sets History in Motion

 On April 23rd, Molly Tuttle and Golden Highway came to Skully’s Music Diner on their “Through the Looking Glass” tour.
 Molly, a rising star in the world of bluegrass music, hit the road this spring right off of a Grammy win for this year’s Best Bluegrass Album.
 Her fast-paced set featured a lineup of fan-favorite songs and the tour’s namesake cover of Jefferson Airplane’s White Rabbit.
 Her expert flatpicking guitar technique was matched by a masterful band including Dominic Leslie on mandolin, Shelby Means on bass, Bronwyn Kieth Haines on fiddle, and Kyle Tuttle on banjo.
 Every musician on stage was at the top of their craft – nothing compares to watching Golden Highway at work.